Last year, I attended the annual Health Information Management Systems Conference in Orlando, Florida (HIMSS17).

 The Government has been talking about telemedicine for a long time.
 In fact, years ago the Ministry of Health began work to develop its public-private partnership policy towards eventually developing the telemedicine industry.

-I have to make one thing clear here. telemedicine is not only about accessing an app that allows you to make video calls.
+I have to make one thing clear here. telemedicine is not only about accessing an app that allows you to make video calls (although options like that on this page can be helpful for that).

 The doctor and patient need to know that they have a secure conversation on whichever platform it is.
 The doctor has to be sure that he/she will be paid before his/her services are given.